bmlt-enabled/bmlt-workflow/README.md

 # Wordpress-BMLT-workflow (WBW)

-## 0.2 Beta Known Issues
+## 0.3 Beta Known Issues
 - Email notifications are currently non functional in this beta release
-- No support for Close Meeting and 'Other' requests
+- No support for approving 'Other' requests
 - Support for 'Other' service body (for a user to select when they are unsure) is currently unavailable
 - Quickedit/approve does not update the BMLT email address if the user selects 'set my email to the contact email'
 - Not tested on wordpress multisite